digicert/dossier/README.md

 The following optional arguments can be supplied:

 1. `--full-report-threshold`: The maximum number of certificates to process before switching to generating a crt.sh link list instead of a full report.
 Default is `10000`.
-2. `--show-progress`: If specified, a progress bar will be displayed during processing.
+2. `--hide-progress`: If specified, the progress bar will not be displayed during processing.
 3. `--output-file`: The path to the output file.
 If not specified, output will be printed to standard output.
 4. `--log-file`: The path to a log file.
 If not specified, logs will be printed to standard error.
 5. `--log-level`: The logging level.
 Allowed values are `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
-Default is `WARNING`.
+Default is `INFO`.

 ### Example Invocations

-1. Generate a report for an incident discovered on 2025-07-29 at 15:00:00 UTC with a 24-hour revocation window with certificates in `cert1.pem`, `cert2.cer`, and `certs.zip`, printing the report to standard output with a progress bar:
+1. Generate a report for an incident discovered on 2025-07-29 at 15:00:00 UTC with a 24-hour revocation window with certificates in `cert1.pem`, `cert2.cer`, and `certs.zip`, printing the report to standard output without displaying a progress bar:

     ```shell
-    dossier 20250729T150000Z 24H cert1.pem cert2.cer certs.zip --show-progress
+    dossier 20250729T150000Z 24H cert1.pem cert2.cer certs.zip --hide-progress
     ```

 2. Generate a report for an incident discovered on 2025-07-29 at 15:00:00 UTC with a 5-day revocation window with certificates in `certs.csv`, writing the report to `report.csv` and logging debug information to `dossier.log`: